 Documents Submitted for Evaluation

-The applicant has submitted plans and studies required by HRM staff to properly evaluate the application.
+The applicant has submitted plans and studies required by municipal staff to properly evaluate the application.
 The documents are also available for review at the Planning Applications office at 40 Alderney Drive, Dartmouth.